 LOCATION: 28824 Cliffside Dr, Malibu, CA 90265

 Jack Slater’s house can be found in Sherman Oaks.
-Unfortunately, a large fence has been built around the front, obscuring most of the view.
+A large gate has been built around the front, obscuring most of the view.

 LOCATION: 3831 Oakfield Dr, Sherman Oaks, CA 91423